ShadowPhone vs FeedFlux

 What is the main architectural difference between ShadowPhone and FeedFlux?

 FeedFlux runs automation logic locally on your desktop, sending touch commands to USB-connected phones.
-ShadowPhone separates the automation brain (server-side scheduling, targeting, and decision logic) from the executor (device-level actions).
-This means ShadowPhone workflows run independently of your local machine, and the server coordinates across many devices simultaneously without a single-machine bottleneck.
+ShadowPhone separates the automation brain (server-side scheduling, targeting, and decision logic) from a connected desktop executor that bridges device-level actions.
+The server coordinates instructions while the executor remains connected to the phones.

 Does FeedFlux offer GrapheneOS profile isolation?

 No. FeedFlux works with standard Android devices and supports up to 5 Instagram accounts per device through native app switching.
 Accounts share the same OS environment.
-ShadowPhone uses GrapheneOS multi-profile sandboxing where each account runs in a fully isolated OS profile with separate storage and app data, preventing any cross-account fingerprint correlation on the same device.
+ShadowPhone uses GrapheneOS multi-profile sandboxing so accounts can use profiles with separate storage and app data.
+Profile separation does not guarantee that platforms cannot associate accounts.

 Can I migrate from FeedFlux to ShadowPhone?